cloudmesh-community/fa18-523-60/paper/paper.md

  ] )
 ```

-The *$collStats* stage returns statistics regarding a collection
+The *collStats* stage returns statistics regarding a collection
 or view [@www-docs-mongodb].

 ```
 db.matrices.aggregate( [ { $collStats: { latencyStats: { histograms: true } }
  } ] )
  ```
-The *$count* stage passes a document to the next stage that
+The *count* stage passes a document to the next stage that
 contains the number documents that were input to the stage
 [@www-docs-mongodb].